SharePoint/sp-dev-docs/docs/embedded/tutorials/doc-processing-acs.md

     }
 ```

-At this point if you restart the app along with tunneling and subscription, you should see the recently added/updated files listed in console.
+At this point if you restart the app along with tunneling and subscription, you should see the recently added/updated files listed in the console.

 ## Call Azure Cognitive Services' Document Intelligence service API